xt-sys/website/content/contributing/setting-up-xtchain.md

 As an alternative, if you have installed Git for Windows along with the bundled MSYS2 tools, you can leverage its Bash shell and
 Unix-style scripts to initialize XTchain exactly as on Linux.
 During the installation process, you have the option to include a set of additional Unix utilities that, combined with the Bash shell, provide a powerful and familiar development environment.
-This setup allows you to run XTchain’s shell scripts seamlessly on Windows, mirroring the Linux workflow and ensuring consistency across platforms without the need for platform-specific adjustments.
+This setup allows you to run XTchain's shell scripts seamlessly on Windows, mirroring the Linux workflow and ensuring consistency across platforms without the need for platform-specific adjustments.

 For added convenience, you can also configure a dedicated profile in Windows Terminal that automatically launches Git Bash with the